-Affected individuals also have abnormalities of the wrist (carpal) and ankle (tarsal) bones and inward- and upward-turning feet (clubfeet).
+People with spondylocarpotarsal synostosis syndrome have abnormalities and fusion of the bones of the wrist (carpal bones) and ankle (tarsal bones).
+They may also have inward- and upward-turning feet (clubfeet).
 Characteristic facial features include a round face, a large forehead (frontal bossing), and nostrils that open to the front rather than downward (anteverted nares).

 Some people with spondylocarpotarsal synostosis syndrome have an opening in the roof of the mouth (a cleft palate), hearing loss, thin tooth enamel, flat feet, or an unusually large range of joint movement (hypermobility).
 Individuals with this disorder can survive into adulthood.
 Intelligence is generally unaffected, although mild developmental delay has been reported in some affected individuals.

 Spondylocarpotarsal synostosis syndrome is a rare disorder; its prevalence is unknown.
 At least 25 affected individuals have been identified.